 I wait for the single canoe with two men to get a little closer before calmly alerting them for help.
 I feel as though I’m acting in a Monte Python comedy skit.
 I calmly wave both arms above my head and oddly say “hello!”
 They wave back and then I say, “could you please swing by here and give me a lift?”
 They turn towards my bank just downstream from me and paddle easily up the back-current along the shore until I can reach the edge of their boat.

 “Did you spend all night over here?” asks the younger man incredulously.

 “I sure did,” I say.
 “I’m so glad to see you guys.
 I just need a quick lift back to the other side.”

 The older guy in back hands me a cold bottle of water and says, “hop on the cooler here.”
 I hop on awkwardly, open the bottle and take a sublime taste of that beautiful life-giving fluid.
 We cross the swirl in the river where I nearly drowned and the canoe spins and dips.
 “Wow, that’s a strange current,” says the man in back.
 “No kidding,” I think to myself.

 At the other side, I hop out onto that wonderful beach and shake the hands of my rescuers, thanking them two more times before they’re on their way again.
-I look back to that far bank and that ledge 300 feet or so across the river where I had spent more than 16 hours stranded.
+I look back to that far bank and that ledge just 200 feet across the river where I had spent more than 16 hours stranded.
 There is no crazy jubilation or mental collapse, just a calm sense of relief.
 I’m no longer Tantalus as I reach into that cooler, ice all melted now, but the water inside ice cold, and bring out my last carbonated juice.
 I’ve never tasted anything so beautifully refreshing in my life.

 “How was your trip?” they ask.